 The L’Ateliere wine was named after one of David and Katharine’s interns Louis.
 At the time David was using part of a cave to make his own wines in a custom crush winery and Louis would refer to this niche space as L’Atelier – or in French referring to a workshop or a studio.
 The 2015 shows a noticeable mineral component on the nose, with citrus blossom and a subtle toast aroma.
 As the wine breathes aromas of stone fruit show including white peach and white nectarine.
 The wine is lively and crisp on the palate.

 The 2014 Old Vine Chardonnay is from a vineyard in St. Helena with vines that date back to 1960.
-David worked with Mike Chelini (long time winemaker at Stony Hill) for additional experience working with this varietal.
+David worked with Mike Chelini (long time winemaker at Stony Hill) for additional experience working with this variety.
 This wine undergoes partial malolactic fermentation to help soften the overall acidity.
-This wine usually sees between 6 and 12 months barrel aging.
-The oak is a subtle complement to the fruit rather then dominating as one might think this much barrel time might normally impart.
+This wine usually sees between 6- and 12-months barrel aging.
+The oak is a subtle complement to the fruit rather than dominating as one might think this much barrel time might normally impart.
 This is a beautiful and expressive wine across the bouquet and the palate.
 It is darker yellow in the glass; notes of toast, hazelnut, mandarin and caramel aromas show on the bouquet.
 The palate has an ideal balance of weight and fruit without heavy viscosity.
 There is a pleasing sweet yet at the same time tartness that shows on the long rich finish.

-One very special wine they make is simply called The Old Vines and is a field blend of Sauvignon Vert, Sémillon, Sauvignon Blanc, Green Hungarian, Golden Chasselas and possibly several other Alsatian white varietals they have not yet identified.
-The oldest vines on this family owned property date from the 1890’s and the newest plantings are from the 1950’s.
+One very special wine David produces is simply called The Old Vines and is a field blend of Sauvignon Vert, Sémillon, Sauvignon Blanc, Green Hungarian, Golden Chasselas and possibly several other Alsatian white varieties they have not yet identified.
+The oldest vines on this family-owned property date from the 1890s and the newest plantings are from the 1950s.
 The majority of vines were planted prior to prohibition.
 And this vineyard has been dry farmed without any use of chemicals or sprays since the mid 1950’s and the vines are all head pruned.
 After decades, the vines do not yield much fruit (around 0.5 tons/acre) – but what they do yield is remarkably rich, concentrated and layered.